 What is a Moving Broker?

-3. The Auction: They post your move details onto a "load board"—a digital marketplace where carriers bid on jobs.
+3. The Auction: Your relocation specifics will be posted on a "load board"—a virtual marketplace where carriers can bid on tasks—during the auction.

 Comparison Table: Asset-Based Carrier vs. Broker